Richie Mcfarland Childrens Center

 How does Richie Mcfarland Childrens Center spend its money?

 Richie Mcfarland Childrens Center directs 85% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 5%.
+This exceeds the 65% industry benchmark.

 Are donations to Richie Mcfarland Childrens Center tax-deductible?